33 beautiful reasons to visit Italy

 Distinctive, seasonal and highly regional, from light seafood specialties such as pasta con le sarde (sardines) in the south to the more cheese, cream and meat-based menus in the north.
 And there's the smell of freshly ground coffee wafting out of every café, picturesque piazzas, hidden delights around every corner.

 We could go on.
 A sweet life indeed.
-Click through the gallery to see some of the best reasons for visiting Italy.
+Click through the gallery to see some of the most amazing places to visit in Italy.